-Halloween is a time for sweets!
+Halloween is a time for sweets and treats!
 Enjoy our best Halloween-themed recipes for treats and desserts.
 From classic pumpkin pie to caramel-covered apples, we’ve got many of the fall classics that the young (and young at heart) love.

 These tasty treats are perfect for Halloween parties or for snacking on during a scary movie marathon!